EU takes legal action vs UK over Brexit deal delays

 Britain announced last week that it is delaying the imposition of checks on some goods from the EU to give businesses more time to prepare for new post-Brexit rules.

-On March 3, the U.K. decided to unilaterally extend a grace period until October on checks for goods moving between Britain and Northern Ireland, a key part of the deal meant to avoid a hard border on the island of Ireland when the post-Brexit transition period ended on Dec.
-31.
+And on March 3 the U.K. decided to unilaterally extend a grace period until October on checks for goods moving between Britain and Northern Ireland.
+Northern Ireland is part of the United Kingdom but remained part of the EU’s single market for goods after Brexit to avoid a hard border that could revive sectarian violence.

-Northern Ireland remained part of the EU’s single market for goods, meaning products arriving from Great Britain face EU import regulations.
+That means that products arriving from Britain face EU import regulations.

+In September last year, the U.K. had already upset the 27-nation bloc when it considered legislation that would have given Boris Johnson’s government the power to override part of the Brexit withdrawal agreement relating to Northern Ireland.

+So the EU sees the U.K.’s March 3 statement as proof that Britain has now twice sought to violate an international agreement.